altmp/altv-js-module-v2/docs/adding-events.md

 To keep the event names consistent, here are a few rules on how to name the events.

 1. Event names have to use PascalCase.
 (Actually in the end it's camelCase, because the `on` is appendend automatically when its added to the API)
 2. If the event name includes a verb, it should be at the end.
-(E.g. `VehicleEnter` instead of `EnterVehicle`) (Exceptions allowed where it results in weird grammar)
+(E.g. `VehicleEnter` instead of `EnterVehicle`) (Exceptions allowed where the verb is not in infinitive form)

 ## Custom events